-As of Q1 2020, there were 2.56 million apps in Google Play and 1.85 million in the App Store, so startup apps are faced with significant competition.
+As of July 2022, there were 3.57 million apps in Google Play, compared to 2.56 million apps in Google Play and 1.85 million in the App Store in Q1 2020, so startup apps are faced with significant competition.
 With such a large number of apps flooding the market, you need to find ways to make yours stand out.
 A powerful brand can help you differentiate your app from the other apps in your category.
 A good brand that’s well-marketed can raise awareness, establish trust, and create a memorable experience for customers.

 Here is a checklist for app branding to make sure you maximize the opportunity to stand out in the crowd.